WCSCourses/GenEpiLAC2023/Manuals/Sequencing&QC/Sequencing&QC.md

     fastqc *.fastq.gz

---- Comment: instead of compressing the files again with gzip, you could also include in the fastqc command, both kind of files (zipped and unzipped) by using the command "fastqc *.fastq*") ---

 > With this command we will be running fastqc in all the files that have the `.fastq.gz` extension.
 Nonetheless we will be focusing only in samples ARIMSS995-11 and untrimmed.

+> --- Comment: instead of compressing the files again with gzip, you could also include in the fastqc command:

+    fastqc *.fastq*

+> by adding the star symbol also after fastq, you will include both files, zipped and unzipped, to the command. ---

 You will see some messages like this on your screen: